 One-on-one Arts Mentorships – Up to $30,000

 This option supports B.C.
-First Nations, First Nations, Metis and Inuit individuals to pursue a one-on-one mentorship with an established mentor artist in the art form they wish to develop.
+First Nations artists 17 years of age (with guardian’s signature) or older, to pursue a one-on-one mentorship with an established mentor artist in the art form they wish to develop.
 The following are just some examples of the variety of eligible arts mentorship projects:

-• Learning from an established mentor the appropriate teachings of creating regalia.
+• Learning the appropriate teachings of regalia from an established mentor

-• Developing First Nations, Inuit, or Metis methods in tattooing.
+• Developing B.C.
+First Nations methods in tattooing, and more

 Arts Group Knowledge Transfer – Up to $50,000

 This option supports B.C.
-First Nations, First Nations, Metis and Inuit individuals AND First Nations organizations in their arts revitalization efforts through group workshops with an established mentor.
+First Nations artists 19 or older and B.C.
+First Nations-led arts and culture organizations in their arts revitalization efforts through group workshops with an established mentor.
 The following are examples of eligible knowledge transfer workshops:

 • To have a mentor and Knowledge Holder share skills in drum making with multiple participants